-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Fullerton, California (the City) for the year ended June 30, 2020.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Fullerton, California (the "City") for the year ended June 30, 2021.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards and the Uniform Guidance, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated March 25, 2020.
+We have communicated such information in our letter to you dated April 20, 2021.
 Professional standards also require that we communicate to you the following information related to our audit.

-Significant Audit Findings
+Significant Audit Findings and Other Issues

-Qualitative Aspects of Accounting Practices
+Qualitative Aspects of Significant Accounting Practices

 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the City are described in the notes to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during fiscal year 2019-2020.
+As described in Note 1 to the financial statements, the City changed accounting policies related to accounting for fiduciary activities by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 84, Fiduciary Activities, in fiscal year 2020-21.
+Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the Statement of Changes in Fiduciary Net Position.
 We noted no transactions entered into by the City during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.